Ford, Colin. Julia Margaret Cameron: a Critical Biography. Los Angeles: J. Paul Getty Museum, 2003

 My aspirations are to ennoble Photography and to secure for it the character and uses of High Art by combining the real & Ideal & sacrificing nothing of Truth by all possible devotion to Poetry & beauty.

 Cameron, Julia Margaret.
 Letter to John Herschel, 31 December 1864.
 Reprinted in Ford, Colin.
-The Cameron Collection: An Album of Photographs By Julia Margaret Cameron Presented to Sir John Herschel.
-Wokingham: Van Nostrand Reinhold Company Limited.
-1975, p.
-141.
+The Cameron Collection: An Album of Photographs By Julia Margaret Cameron Presented to Sir John Herschel (Wokingham: Van Nostrand Reinhold, 1975), 141.